nodeforspeed/node-for-speed/README.md

 Paths to directories containing your endpoints as a String, an Object with a path property or an Array containing any of the two. <br />
 <br />
-Each path object will be passed as a param of the Route class when loading their endpoints.
+Each path will be passed as an object param to the Route class when loading an endpoint.
 <br />
 <br />
 A prefix property can be used to prepend each endpoint path.

 #### adapter (String)

 Path to a custom function, Object or class.
-An adapter defines how a Route object is mounted on the server (can be used in place of custom loader).
+An adapter defines how a Route object is mounted on your server.

 ```javascript
 module.exports = (server, route) => { /* ... */ }